toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/cdh_scm_manager/README.md

 cloudera_admin_password: password for Cloudera Manager admin.
 Should be stored in an
                          encrypted vars file.
+cloudera_manager_version: (optional) the version of Cloudera Manager to install.
+If not
+                          present, will install latest version of the repository.
-cloudera_manager_repository: (optional) Customized repository for Cloudera Manager,
+cloudera_manager_repository: (optional) Repository for Cloudera Manager.
+If use in conjunction
+                             with cloudera_manager_version, make sure that the repository contains the Cloudera Manager of the required version.
-                             If not set, use official Cloudera Manager repository
+                             If not present, will use official Cloudera repository.
 cloudera_parcel_repositories: (optional) Customized Cloudera parcel repository.
                               If not set, use official Cloudera parcel repository.
-cloudera_version: (optional) customized Cloudera version.
-If not set, use default
-                  (which is the latest) version.
+cloudera_use_trial_license: (optional) true (default value) if activate Trial license,
+                            false if continue using Express license.
+                            IMPORTANT: to be able to set up services using Cloudera API, we must activate Trial license.
+Otherwise API commands return Error "The feature Operational Reports is not available."
+                            It does not prevent us from setting up services using Wizard though.

 ## Notes on this playbook ##